The death benefit under the Québec Pension Plan is a payment of a maximum amount of $2500. It is paid if the deceased

 - an employee of the funeral home.

-In that case, we require the following documents as proof of payment, in addition to the usual documents and any other documents deemed necessary for establishing the eligibility of the incurred expenses:
+In that case, we require the following documents as proof of payment, in addition to the usual documents and any other documents deemed necessary for establishing the eligibility of the expenses:

-- a photocopy of the
+- a copy of the

 - personal cheque cashed by the financial institution